ikt32/GTAVManualTransmission/doc/README.md

 * Hold B to switch between a sequential gearbox, H-pattern gearbox or the automatic gearbox.

-### Steering wheel settings
-* Use the assigned buttons to toggle the mod and switch between gearboxes.

 ## Usage
-To switch between inputs, you only need to tap the throttle, the mod will automatically switch between these inputs.
+This mod features dynamic input detection.
+To switch between inputs, be it wheel, keyboard or controller, you only need to tap the throttle on that device.
+The mod will automatically switch between these inputs.

 Specifically for wheel users, you might need to fully depress the throttle pedal (once) if the mod keeps swapping away from the keyboard/controller.